-“The Foundation for Food and Agriculture Research is proud to support research that will catalyze innovation in agriculture,” said Sally Rockey, executive director of the Foundation for Food and Agriculture Research.
+“The Foundation for Food & Agriculture Research is proud to support research that will catalyze innovation in agriculture,” said Dr. Sally Rockey, executive director of the Foundation for Food & Agriculture Research.
 “This project demonstrates the critical need for collaboration to harness the power of data to solve food and agriculture challenges.”

 Farmers are gathering data on millions of acres of active farmland, but much of that data is not being integrated into decision-making tools for farmers and researchers.
 Much of the data gathered and analyzed in public research to date are not easily accessible and the agriculture industry lacks a sufficiently trained workforce to take full advantage of the vast amounts of data available today.
 This project aims to provide resources to help translate this wealth of data into real-world applications in agriculture through a community-driven, open source framework.

 The research team is being led by Principal Investigator (PI) James Krogmeier, Ph.D., Professor of Electrical and Computer Engineering at Purdue University.
 He and his team will conduct research on this project through Purdue’s Open Agricultural Technology and Systems (OATS) Center.